Pendo720/N.J-Matata/index.md

 Following projects were selected to illustrate the author's capabilities in the use of the respective programming languages and techniques.

-_italic This page is a work in progress and is will undergo changes as a reflection of the authors activities.
+This page is a work in progress and is will undergo changes as a reflection of the authors activities.

 ### [Project 1: Event Generator - Kotlin](https://github.com/Pendo720/nfc-eg)
 #### Overview